On Filipinos Teaching English In South Korea

 The writer and his TOEIC students

 E-2 visa holders are allowed by the Ministry of Education here to teach strictly English subjects only.
-One advantage of hiring Filipino professors, because theirs is E-1 visa, is they can be asked to teach content subjects related to their fields especially if the curriculum requires that the content subjects should be taught in English.
+One advantage of hiring Filipino professors, because theirs is an E-1 visa, is that they can be asked to teach content subjects related to their fields, especially if the curriculum requires that the content subjects be taught in English.
 Currently, in the university where this writer is teaching, three teachers from the Philippines, aside from teaching English subjects, would once in a while be invited to teach content subjects in the university’s Graduate School or serve as advisers to foreign students writing their dissertation.

 The writer with a fellow-Filipino professor and some students

-One reason, if not the main and only reason, most universities in Asian countries (like South Korea, Japan and China) prefer to hire teachers from those seven countries is ACCENT.
+One reason, if not the main and only reason, most universities in Asian countries (like South Korea, Japan, and China) prefer to hire teachers from those seven countries is ACCENT.